jhukdev/jameshill.dev/src/articles/partial-hydration.md

 This article focuses on Preact, but is in no way exclusive to this library.
 In particular, we'll look at pre-rendered applications, be it server side or statically generated.

+## What to hydrate, where

+To start with, what do we mean by "hydration"?
+In the world of virtual DOM libraries, "hydration" refers to the re-binding of pre-built markup to a specific component.
+Both Preact and React provide a specific function that takes care of this, `hydrate()`.

+This function provides a kind of "soft" render, where the library does a quick comparison with whatever it might be expecting, and if all is well, simply attaches event listeners and runs the component's lifecycle methods, including <a href="https://preactjs.com/guide/v10/hooks/" target="_blank" rel="noopener">hooks</a>.

+This way, we bypass the work needed to render this component on the client, but still make use of the interactive methods that the component might provide.

+Not all components will _need_ to be hydrated however, some are simply static and are purely presentational.
+Meaning, it would be wasted work to hydrate many of our applications components that will not provide any benefit from being run client side.
+This is where "partial hydration" comes in.

 ## Common patterns

 In your typical SPA, you'll either have a single entry file, or one per page that's responsible for rendering the application.
 This can look something like the following: